GerritCodeReview/plugins_github/github-plugin/src/main/resources/Documentation/config.md

 -------------

 Since this plugin obtains credentials from Github and persists them in Gerrit, it also takes care of encrypting them at rest.
-The Gerrit admin can configure how this is done by setting the relevant configuration parameters.
+Encryption configuration is a mandatory step performed during the plugin init (that also provides convenient defaults).
+The Gerrit admin can introduce its own cipher configuration (already in init step) by setting the following parameters.

 github-key.<key-id>.passwordDevice
 : The device or file where to retrieve the encryption passphrase.\
-Default: /dev/zero

-*NOTE*: such configuration is considered insecure and should *not be used in production*, always set a non-zero password device for deriving the key.
+This is a required parameter for `key-id` configuration.

 github-key.<key-id>.passwordLength
 : The length in bytes of the password read from the passwordDevice.\